Adeyemoore/Adeyemoore/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on building my techincal skills in Data Analysis and visualization
-- 🌱 I’m currently learning Data Analysis in the NG30 Days of Learning
+- 🌱 I’m currently in the learning phase of my Data Analysis career
 - 👯 I’m looking to collaborate on everything Data Analysis, Data Visualization and Projects
 - 🤔 I’m looking for help with breaking technical concept
 - 💬 Ask me about my learning journey